-(This book will not be generally available from book shops or wholesalers as we only allow it to given away free of charge)
+(Although this book does have an ISBN it will not be generally available from commercial book shops or wholesalers as we only allow it to given away free of charge).

 The Smart Method® is a registered trade marks of The Smart Method Ltd.